Available for: Major, Minor, Graduate

-In the past 15 years, members of the Rinker Institute’s accounting faculty have been selected as School of Business Administration Professor of the Year four times, Teacher of the Year four times, Service Provider of the Year eight times and Researcher of the Year twice.
+In the past 16 years, members of the Rinker Institute’s accounting faculty have been selected as School of Business Administration Professor of the Year four times, Teacher of the Year four times, Service Provider of the Year nine times and Researcher of the Year twice.
 One faculty member received the J.D./M.B.A. program’s Golden Apple teaching award.
 Another was named F.I.C.P.A.
 Educator of the Year.
-Four accounting faculty members are CPAs and all have terminal degrees.
+Six accounting faculty members are CPAs and all but one have terminal degrees.
 Three faculty hold endowed chairs.
 Faculty include:

-- Michael Bitter, Ph.D., University of Mississippi; Rinker Distinguished Professor of Accounting and Chair, M.E.
+- Michael Bitter, Ph.D., University of Mississippi; Rinker Distinguished Professor of Accounting, Chair of the M.E.
 Rinker, Sr. Institute of Tax and Accountancy, and Director of the Master of Accountancy Programs; CPA; financial accounting/theory and auditing

 - Vincent Brenner, Ph.D., Pennsylvania State University; David M. Beights Professor of Accounting; CPA; financial accounting and reporting, accounting education

 - Richard Copeland, LL.M., University of Miami; J.D., University of Florida; business law, family enterprise, estate planning, estate taxation

-- Monica Jeancola, Ph.D., University of Florida; cost/managerial accounting, accounting information systems
+- Monica Jeancola, Ph.D., University of Florida; CPA; cost/managerial accounting, accounting information systems

 - Maria Rickling, Ph.D., Florida International University; financial accounting, corporate governance

 - Judson Stryker, D.B.A., Mississippi State University; Eugene M. Lynn Chair; CPA; financial accounting, individual, estate/gift, corporate taxation, tax research

 Undergraduate Awards and Honors